 - Download our Moving to Vancouver Guide (PDF)

-Vancouver is a unique Canadian city, in that there is no major arterial that leads directly into the city centre.
-As a result, public transport is a central feature when it comes to getting around in downtown Vancouver, where most residents forgo driving in favour of public transport and cycling.
-Ultimately, the best option when it comes to getting around within the city centre is walking.
+Vancouver is a unique Canadian city because there is no major arterial that leads directly into the city centre.
+As a result, public transport is central for getting around downtown Vancouver, where most commuters forgo driving in favour of public transport and cycling.
+Ultimately, the best option for getting around the city centre is walking.

 Public transport in Vancouver